kaikai581/petals-to-the-metal/README.md

 ## Models used in this study
 Since e2cnn is more like a mathematical framework, the author has provided several predefined variants for easy use.
 I have tried some of them, and found the variant, `wrn16_8_stl_d8d4d1`, to be very performant.

 A brief explanation on the model name. "wrn" is "wide ResNet", suggesting the network structure is modeled after this CNN architecture, 16 is the depth, 8 is the so-called "widen factor", "stl" means the model is built for the STL dataset, and d8d4d1 means that the model's blocks are respectively [D₈, D₄ and D₁](https://en.wikipedia.org/wiki/Dihedral_group) equivariant.
+Here, Dₙ is the dihedral group with n-fold rotation and reflection symmetries.

 Find [here](https://github.com/kaikai581/petals-to-the-metal/blob/master/train_models/wrn16_8_stl_d8d4d1_weight_decay/train_model.py) for the script I use to train the model.
 The trained weights used in this study can be downloaded [here](https://drive.google.com/file/d/1lwMc9DizSwmD0TEXbuqIY2xUBGCqIeVM/view?usp=sharing).